 Vanilla is one of those ingredients that transforms any dish into decadent deliciousness with a simple flick of its magical pixie dust.
-We’ll be diving into this magic all week in the form of some seriously tasty recipes, but first let’s run through the vanilla basics.
+But what is vanilla, anyways?

 Why is vanilla so expensive?